 The alternate-day fasting thing is very popular right now.
 This gist of it is, basically, feast and famine.
 You starve one day, then feast the next.
-Proponents claim that this approach will lead to weight loss, as well as a number of other benefits.
+Proponents claim that alternate-day fasting will lead to weight loss, as well as a number of other benefits.

-As a physician researcher, this annoys and alarms me.
+As a physician researcher, alternate-day fasting annoys and alarms me.
 I preach sensible intake of real foods as part of a lifelong approach to health.
 I also depend on scientific evidence to guide my counseling.
 So, I welcomed this yearlong study comparing alternate-day fasting with more common calorie restriction.

 Some data on alternate-day fasting